Mojtaba Jabbari: International career

 While playing for Aboomoslem, Jabbari was called up to the national team camps several times, but was not able to create a place for himself in the team.
 He also played for Iran B team in the Islamic Solidarity Games held in Saudi Arabia.
 Soon after he was called up to the national team again, and made his international debut versus Bosnia on February 2, 2005.
 After his impressive displays the following season in Esteghlal, he was a constant call up to the national team and there was some chance that he might have been a starter.
 He played the last match of Iran against Japan in the 2006 FIFA World Cup qualification then he was called up for Iran's preliminary World Cup 2006 squad, but missed the tournament as he was injured during training in Switzerland.

-The injury kept him out of Team Melli for 2007, but came back to the team in January 2008 for the 2010 FIFA World Cup qualification campaign.

-He was recalled by Carlos Queiroz in 2011 and was scored his first national goal on October 11, 2011 against Bahrain.
-He was also scored another goal in the match with Bahrain on November 11, 2011 in the 2014 FIFA World Cup qualification and later on performed in 2015 AFC Asian Cup qualification as well.

 In April 2014, he announced he would be retiring from the national team.